 Lizard Mound state Park - Farmington, WI

-When we visited again this past weekend, the audio part of the educational displays was not working.
+On recent visits, the audio part of the educational displays were not working.
 Hopefully, repair of this excellent feature will be part of the new state park management plan.
 The visuals are still quite helpful.
-I did notice that the signs that normally preface each mound were not in place.
-Perhaps they will return as well.
-I hope so.
+I did notice that the signs that normally preface each mound were not in place any longer.
+Perhaps they will return eventually as well.

 These effigy mounds are unique to southern Wisconsin, the ancestral homeland of the Ho-Chunk people.
 This is sacred ground, and should be treated as such.
 Please remember that walking on the mounds is prohibited, and it is illegal to disturb archaeological sites on state park grounds without a permit.

-Park Hours: May 1 through November 1: 6am to 11pm daily
+Park Hours: Open daily - 6am to 11pm

 Hunting is prohibited.